osquibb/not-my-idea-server/NOTES.md

 157.230.54.50

+express server on :3000
+mongodb server on localhost:27017
+(localhost is the droplet)

 ## MongoDB Server Start
  - Create MongoDB server directory with data sub directory
  - Install MongoDB on Ubuntu (see docs)